Native American Artist-in-Residence Program

 Artist-in-Residence

-The Native American Artist-in-Residence (NAAIR) Program was established in 2013 to support the continuation and recovery of traditional Native American arts by utilizing the Minnesota Historical Society’s collections.
+The Native American Artist-in-Residence (NAAIR) Program, led by the Native American Initiatives Department, was established in 2013 to support the continuation and recovery of traditional Native American arts by utilizing the Minnesota Historical Society’s collections.
 NAAIR is a six to twelve month residency.
 Artists are supported financially, gain open access to study the MNHS collections, and are provided with support to visit regional museums or knowledgeable peer artists or elders.
 The purpose of this residency is to expose Native American artists who currently work within traditional art forms to these resources, in order to:

 1) Advance their understanding of their respected forms of art.